Ancient Egyptian Religion: The Belief System That Built the Pyramids, the Temples, and an Entire Civilisation

 Funerary texts evolved over millennia.
 The Pyramid Texts (Old Kingdom, carved inside royal pyramids at Saqqara) are the oldest religious texts in the world.
 The Coffin Texts (Middle Kingdom) democratised access to the afterlife by inscribing spells on non-royal coffins.
 The Book of the Dead (New Kingdom) was the most complete guide, written on papyrus scrolls and placed in tombs.

-Tomb goods — food, furniture, clothing, jewellery, games, weapons — were not grave robbery bait.
+Tomb goods — food, furniture, clothing, jewelry, games, weapons — were not grave robbery bait.
 There were provisions for the Ka.
 The more important the person, the more they need in the next life.
 This is why Tutankhamun's tomb contained over 5,000 objects.

 False doors in tomb chapels served as portals between the living world and the afterlife, allowing the Ka to pass through to receive offerings.